aperium/Primal-to-Fluidigm/README.md

    2. Separate primers into two pools based on overlap as specified by primal scheme using ` separatepools.R`
    3. Submit each pool to clustal omega.
    4. Generate pairwise comparison of primer identity using `assessmatricies.R`
-   5. Split primary pools (designed by primalsceme) into secondary and tertiary pools to minimize identity while keeping pairs together.
+   5. Split primary pools (designed by primalsceme) into secondary and tertiary pools to minimize identity while keeping pairs together. `splitpools.R`